matthiasn/talk-transcripts/Czaplicki_Evan/TheHardPartsOfOpenSource.md

 [Time 0:00:40]
 ```
 slide title:
 [new text added to previous slide:]

+Getting set up is easy

 Writing programs is fun

+Community is friendly
 ```

 And what I wanted to get out with Elm was like I wanted to take that